donmccurdy/glTF-Transform/README.md

 After cloning the repository, run:

 ```
-npm install && npm install -g lerna
-lerna bootstrap
+yarn install
 ```

-The command `lerna bootstrap` will install dependencies into each package, and will then link them together.
-If you make changes to a package's dependencies (e.g. run `npm install <anything>`) you will need to run `lerna link` re-create the symlinks.

-To build and test all code, run:
+The project relies on yarn workspaces and will not build with npm.
+To build and test all code,
+run:

 ```
-npm run dist
+yarn run dist
-npm run test
+yarn test
 ```

 To run an arbitrary command across all packages: